anyaharter97/notes/libvirt-dbus.md

 #### Introducing the Interface
 We will use NWFilter as an example.

-1. Create a new file `data/org.libvirt.NWFilter.xml` and add it to `data/Makefile.am`
+1. Create a new file `data/org.libvirt.NWFilter.xml`

     ``` xml
     <!DOCTYPE node PUBLIC "-//freedesktop//DTD D-BUS Object Introspection 1.0//EN"